thedrow/colout/README.md

 A regular expression (or _regex_) is a pattern that describes a set of strings that matches it.

-`colout` understands regex as specified in the _re_ python module.
-Given that `colout` is generally called by the command line, you may have to escape special characters that would be recognize by your shell.
+`colout2` understands regex as specified in the _re_ python module.
+Given that `colout2` is generally called by the command line, you may have to escape special characters that would be recognize by your shell.